By Drishya Subramaniam

 Japanese never owned up, and the Chinese were never ready to accept that they were overpowered.
 Furthermore, it’s believed that the US covered up for them in exchange for data on human experimentation.

 What were the inward pleasures that these deeds are done for?

-Probably like the Nazis the Japanese wanted pure races to reside the faces of earth, and as they say, power can make people go blind!!
+Probably like the Nazis, the Japanese wanted pure races to reside the face of earth, and as they say, power can make people go blind!

-With all these news surfacings, let us take a moment to look back and pray for all those godforsaken souls who witnessed and survived these series of injustice whether it be the Nazi holocaust or the Asian one.
-As one innocent life lost could have been the history maker in another time for a completely different reason.
+With all these news surfacing, let us take a moment to look back and pray for all those souls who witnessed and survived these series of injustices whether it be the Nazi holocaust or the Asian one, as one innocent life lost could have been the history maker in another time for a completely different reason.